Xetibo/ReSet-Doc/sections/projects.typ

 #subsection("Gnome Control Settings")
-The #link("https://github.com/GNOME/gnome-control-center")[Gnome control center] [@gnome] is as the name implies the central settings application for the Gnome desktop environment, it offers plenty of configuration, from networks, to Bluetooth, to online accounts, default application and a lot more.
+The #link("https://github.com/GNOME/gnome-control-center")[Gnome control center] [@gnome] is as the name implies the central settings application for the Gnome desktop environment, it offers plenty of configuration, from networks to Bluetooth, to online accounts, default application and a lot more.
 The application is written in C with the #link("https://www.gtk.org/")[GTK] toolkit (GTK4) and follows the #link("https://developer.gnome.org/hig/")[Gnome Human Interface Guidelines].
 #align(center, [#figure(